Microscale Simulation of Catalyst Deactivation

 are the reaction rate constants.

-To build a realistic geometry that represents the porous feature of a catalyst microstructure, we will use a microscopy image of a catalyst particle [3].
+To build a realistic geometry that represents the porous feature of a catalyst microstructure, an actual microscopy image of a catalyst particle [3] is used.

-In this model we assume that there is no external fluid flow involved, which means the reactant is transported by diffusion only; there is no convective mass transfer.
+In this model, assume that there is no external fluid flow involved, which means the reactant is transported by diffusion only; there is no convective mass transfer.

-To measure the level of the catalyst deactivation, we can compute the amount of coke that accumulated on the catalyst sites .
+To measure the level of the catalyst deactivation, the amount of coke that accumulates on the catalyst sites is computed.
 The net increase in the coke concentration is computed by integrating over the porous structure of the catalyst particle.

 The symbols and corresponding units used here are summarized in the Nomenclature section.

-Please refer to the information provided in the "Mass Transport" theory manual for a more general theoretical background for mass transport/chemical reaction analysis.
+Please refer to the information provided in the "Mass Transport" tutorial for a more general theoretical background for mass transport/chemical reaction analysis.

 Mass Transport Model